What is psikat?

 Action Description

-Add Track Inserts a new empty track to the right of the clicked track.
+Add Track Inserts a new track to the right

-Duplicate Track Creates a new track with the same instrument settings
+Duplicate Track Creates a track with the same settings

 Copy, Cut, and Paste

-• Cmd+C — copy the selection or the cell at the cursor if no selection
+• Cmd/Ctrl+C - copy the selection or cell at the cursor

-• Cmd+V — paste at the cursor position
+• Cmd/Ctrl+V - paste at the cursor position

 Moving Notes

-• Alt + Arrow keys — move the note at the cursor or the entire selection in any direction
+• Alt + Arrow keys - move the note or selection in any direction

-• Notes are lifted into a preview state.
-Press Enter to confirm the new position, or any other key to cancel and return them to the original position.
+• Press Enter to confirm, or any other key to cancel

-• Moving is blocked when a cell contains hidden notes at an incompatible zoom level (when the current zoom step does not evenly divide the hidden content’s zoom step).
-In this case, zoom in to a compatible level first.
-Incompatible zoom indicators are displayed in a different color to signal this.
+• Moving is blocked when a cell contains hidden notes at an incompatible zoom level.
+Zoom in to a compatible level first.

 Chord Mode

-When the Chord dropdown is set to anything other than “Off”, each key press inserts a chord voicing instead of a single note.
-The chord intervals are derived from the currently active scale, so the same key naturally produces major, minor, diminished, or other chord qualities depending on the scale degree.
-The number of notes placed is limited by the track’s voice count.
+When the Chord dropdown is not “Off”, each key press inserts a chord voicing.
+Chord intervals are derived from the active scale, so the same key produces different chord qualities depending on the scale degree.

 Voicing Scale degrees